JapanDoudou/api.spacepioupiou/README.md

 # What is used in this project :

 * Symfony 5.0.4 (PHP Framework)
-* API Platform bundle (Bundle that create a CRUD of your Entities to get a JSON-LD response)
+* API Platform bundle (Bundle that create a CRUD of your Entities)
-* lexik/jwt-authentication-bundle (A powerful bundle to protect your API with JsonWebToken and SSH keys)
+* lexik/jwt-authentication-bundle (A powerfull bundle to protect your API with JsonWebToken and SSH keys)

 # Walktrought